 Mikael Ljung Aust

 Companies are recognising that, in today's offices, break rooms are just as important as conference rooms.
 For taxi drivers, their entire workspace is their cars.
 They read the news waiting for red to turn green, eat lunch parked next to sidewalks – with people not always respecting the off-duty sign.
 It’s a stressful environment and stress causes people to sleep less.
 Along with the cigarettes, caffeine and catnaps to stay alert, that seems a risky approach.

 It brings up a big question: Should people really have the responsibility for transporting others?
 Airline pilots switch on autopilot just after take-off and keep it on until the final approach to reduce workload and ensure the safest, most comfortable flight for the passengers.
 And on the road we know most accidents are caused by the human factor.
-The latest Volvo cars come equipped with an advanced semi-autonomous drive feature, which is a step towards a future with driverless cars.
+The latest Volvo cars come equipped with an advanced driver assistance system, which is a step towards a future with fully autonomous cars.

 In any case, a fully autonomous reality is perhaps a human generation away.
 But until then we need to wake up, get some proper sleep and put an end to drowsy driving.

 3 ways we can help you stay awake and on the right track.

 Intended primarily for use on long stretches of road where tiredness can take over, Driver Alert Control detects when a driver begins to drive less consistently.
 An on-board camera compares the road markings with the drivers steering wheel movements.
 If the car does not follow the markings, the system sends an alert to the driver.